Mmm Mmm Mmm Mmm: Music video

 These nicknames were all revealed in an installment of Pop-Up Video.
 The same installment also revealed that Brad Roberts had decided to hum, rather than actually sing, the refrain of "Mmm Mmm Mmm Mmm" because humming the refrain sounded more resigned to him and that he never wrote lyrics for it.

-The music video for "Mmm Mmm Mmm Mmm" was published on YouTube in March 2018.
-It has amassed over 32 million views as of January 2023.
+The music video for "Mmm Mmm Mmm Mmm" was later made available by Vevo on YouTube in 2018, and had amassed over 53 million views as of July 2025.